Tim Ross (@modernister)

-Over the last six years, he has performed his live Man About the House show in architecturally-significant buildings and homes all over the world.
+Over the last 11 years, he has performed his live Man About the House show in architecturally-significant buildings and homes all over the world.
 Turning each venue into a temporary theatre, Tim and musical partner Kit Warhurst perform sold-out shows in buildings designed by a who’s who of Australian architecture, including Harry Seidler, Robin Boyd, Glenn Murcutt, John Wardle, Clare Cousins and Roy Grounds.

 They’ve also taken the show on successful overseas tours that have included seasons in the United States and New Zealand, the Venice Biennale and the London Festival of Architecture (where it was included among the ‘Must See’ events by the New York Times).
 In 2018 they presented Man About the Sydney Opera House with special guest Kevin McCloud, the host of Grand Designs.

-Tim also passionately supports important issues in Australian architecture and design, in particular the ‘Save Our Sirius’ campaign, fighting alongside the local community to protect Sydney’s now neglected modernist apartment building, Sirius.
+Tim also passionately supports important issues in Australian architecture and design, in particular the ‘Save Our Sirius’ campaign, fighting alongside the local community to protect Sydney’s then neglected modernist apartment building, Sirius.
 In 2018 Tim was awarded the National Trust Heritage Award for Advocacy, which recognised his activism in drawing attention to Australia’s legacy of modernist architecture and promoting its conservation.